 - Resolve the condition that triggered the alarm.
-For help resolving alarms, see the alarm and troubleshooting tables in "Alarms, alerts, and troubleshooting" on page 75 for possible causes of an alarm and options to resolve it.
+For help resolving alarms, see the alarm and troubleshooting tables in "Chapter 7: Alarms, Alerts, and Troubleshooting" for possible causes of an alarm and options to resolve it.
 If an alarm silence button is pressed but the condition that triggered the alarm is not resolved, the alarm will sound again after 60 seconds. - After resolving a High Temperature, High Circuit Pressure, or High PEEP Pressure high-priority alarm, touch OK in the message that indicates the alarm has been resolved.